ThomasCZ/ProfilerAPI/README.md

 ```

 ## Kotlin
-API is fully compatible with Kotlin programming language, but written in Java to keep minimum library size.
+Library is fully compatible with Kotlin programming language, but written in Java to keep minimum library size.

 #### Basic extensions
 ```kotlin